yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 # Event Listener Container Factory

 One of the ways to create an event listener container is to use the `EventListenerContainerFactory.CreateContainer` method.
 The factory creates a container from a supplied listener class, which is marked with attributes that are used to configure and create the container.
-This is demonstrated in the depanlinkPolling Container Component pagetengahlink./polling-container-component.htmlbelakanglink and the depanlinkNotify Container Component pagetengahlink./notify-container-component.htmlbelakanglink.
+This is demonstrated in the [Polling Container Component page](./polling-container-component.html) and the [Notify Container Component page](./notify-container-component.html).

 # Data Event Handler Adapters